-The Baron owed someone a favor and was fulfilling it far away from Booty Bay to keep any prying eyes off his affairs, or the box was filled with explosives and he would soon be incinerated where he stood.
+The Baron owed someone a favor and was fulfilling it far away from Bounty Bay to keep any prying eyes off his affairs, or the box was filled with explosives and he would soon be incinerated where he stood.

 A few hours later he was still alive, so he assumed it was the former.
 He spent the next few days thinking through each of the million ways that this situation could end for him.
 None of them were good.